zuf/startrailer/README.md

 * Reads many formats (with ImageMagick).
 * Can composite images with different methods (which ImageMagick support).
 * Ability to take fast previews of star trails or time lapse.
+* Cross platform.
+Should works on Linux, Mac and Windows.

 ![StarTrailer screenshot][1]